 For most finance teams, forecasting is a natural part of the budgeting cycle.
 By applying available historical data and updating key performance metrics, forecasting helps you predict future business results.

-And chances are you’ve already got a regular forecasting routine in place—in fact, if you’re a publicly traded company, you’re required to disclose high-level forecasts to your investors.
+And chances are you've already got a regular forecasting routine in place--in fact, if you're a publicly traded company, you're required to disclose high-level forecasts to your investors.
 But the frequency of your forecasting is also key.
-Many organizations rely on quarterly or monthly forecasts to fuel their decision making—but ongoing rolling forecasts will better show you exactly what play’s the right one at any given time.
+Many organisations rely on quarterly or monthly forecasts to fuel their decision making--but ongoing rolling forecasts will better show you exactly what play's the right one at any given time.

-Our 2021 benchmark report showed us something else as well: only 40% of organizations were employing scenario modeling before making forecasting adjustments in 2021—meaning 60% weren’t.
-Yet scenario modeling and what-if analysis are other powerful tools that will help you prepare for all possible versions of the future.
+Our 2021 benchmark report showed us something else as well: only 40% of organisations were employing scenario modelling before making forecasting adjustments in 2021--meaning 60% weren't.
+Yet scenario modelling and what-if analysis are other powerful tools that will help you prepare for all possible versions of the future.

-Thankfully, 40.5% of the respondents we surveyed understood that, saying that they were looking to prioritize scenario modeling and what-if analysis in 2021.
-That’s a win in the making, since the most strategic finance teams embrace scenario modeling as part of their daily, monthly or annual routine.
+Thankfully, 40.5% of the respondents we surveyed understood that, saying that they were looking to prioritise scenario modelling and what-if analysis in 2021.
+That's a win in the making, since the most strategic finance teams embrace scenario modelling as part of their daily, monthly or annual routine.

-By linking business drivers to key performance indicators (KPIs), monitoring those KPIs and factoring in external modeling inputs, scenario modeling allows you to put a winning strategy in place, while also preparing for a loss—looking at high, medium and low scenarios and mapping out your future plays.
+By linking business drivers to key performance indicators (KPIs), monitoring those KPIs and factoring in external modelling inputs, scenario modelling allows you to put a winning strategy in place, while also preparing for a loss--looking at high, medium and low scenarios and mapping out your future plays.

 Alongside AI and machine learning, predictive analytics and predictive budgeting can further help you make predictions for the long- and short-term future.
-By leveraging modeling and statistical algorithms—and drawing on broad and deep sets of historical data—it can help you determine potential risks and future outcomes, reduce inefficiencies and make better choices for your team and organization as a whole.
+By leveraging modelling and statistical algorithms--and drawing on broad and deep sets of historical data--it can help you determine potential risks and future outcomes, reduce inefficiencies and make better choices for your team and organisation as a whole.